swordest/mec_drl/README.md

-# mec_drl
+# Decentralized Computation Offloading for Multi-User Mobile Edge Computing: A Deep Reinforcement Learning Approach
-Deep reinforcement learning for mobile edge computing
+Decentralized Computation Offloading for Multi-User Mobile Edge Computing: A Deep Reinforcement Learning Approach

 This implements the algorithms in the paper http://arXiv:1812.07394v1